jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 ===== Fitting torsional parameters <sec-intro-dihedrals>
 //https://en.wikipedia.org/wiki/Fourier_series
-Describing the dihedral or torsion angle in a set of four atoms is perhaps the most complicated part of fitting bonded-term parameters, to create a force field that approximates molecular realism.
+Describing the dihedral angle or torsion angle in a set of four atoms is perhaps the most complicated part of fitting bonded-term parameters, to create a force field that approximates molecular realism.
 A dihedral is defined as the angle ($phi$) by which two planes intersect (@fig-torsionexplain A.).
 As a trigonometric axiom states that three points define a plane, two planes can be defined from a set of four directly bonded atoms if they share two communal points.
 A dihedral's importance lies in the 1-4 interaction it makes.
 In other words, the atoms d#sub("1") and d#sub("4") in the dihedral set are directly correlated with establishing a part of the potential energy.
 This is mainly asserted through their steric hindrance, which is the result of a combination of the effects of (i) the radii of the various atoms composing the dihedral, (ii) types of hybridisation in the set (which define bondlength and angles) and (iii) the dihedral angle $phi$.
 //